 The Saturn V rocket could launch payloads of up to 45 tons to the moon or 120 tons into orbit.
 It measured 6.5 million pounds (3 million kilograms), completely fueled at liftoff.
 The Ares I-X rocket weighs 1.8 million pounds (816,466 kilograms), somewhat less than the full Ares I.

-The last Saturn 5 was a modified version that launched NASA’s huge Skylab space station.
+The last Saturn V was a modified version that launched NASA’s huge Skylab space station.
 Somewhat smaller versions of the Saturn V rocket were used to launch astronauts to Skylab.
-And with the last one, a 224-foot (68-meter) Saturn 1B, launching in 1975 to fly American astronauts to meet up with a Soviet Soyuz spacecraft during the Apollo-Soyuz joint mission.
+The last one, a 224-foot (68-meter) Saturn 1B, was launched in 1975 to fly American astronauts to meet up with a Soviet Soyuz spacecraft during the Apollo-Soyuz joint mission.

 SpaceX Falcon Heavy Rocket